 I was delighted when Truth In Aging asked if I would be interested in writing a post on “what’s working for me now.”
 In addition to all of the La Vie Celeste products that I truly love, there are some other great finds that I have incorporated into my daily routine that not only make my life easier, but also actually work.

-I start by cleansing with the LVC Exfoliating Mother of Pearl Cleanser ($40 in the shop).
+I start by cleansing with the LVC Exfoliating Mother of Pearl Cleanser ($40).
 What I love about this product is that it is super gentle (detergent, fragrance and oil free), but also effectively cleanses and exfoliates with the help of Mother of Pearl and pink and white clays.
 The texture is amazing; no foam or suds – just a beautiful silky feel with a lovely peachy-pink color that doesn’t strip or dry.

 TIP: I only use a drop in the morning (more in the PM) since all of my makeup was removed the night before.

 Next, I follow with a spritz of the LVC Restorative Illuminating Toner ($35), which provides oil-free moisture and is packed with some wonderful antioxidants, including organic aloe vera, etc. The LVC toner may be what all drier skin types need in the AM for a gentle cleansing.
 You can apply it to a cotton pad and just swipe (your LVC Mother of Pearl Cleanser would last twice as long).